mesosphere/dcos-docs-site/pages/1.9/deploying-services/package-api/index.md

 For information about managing package repositories, see [Managing Package Repositories](/1.9/administering-clusters/repo/).

-For information about managing services, see [Managing Services](/1.9/deploying-services/).
+For information about managing services, see [Deploying Services and Pods](/1.9/deploying-services/).

 ## Routes